Tarcoola, South Australia, Australia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Be careful to choose the necessary kind.
-A lot of adapters available are just plug changers and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one works in most places.
+A plug adapter that supports outlet types I. Be sure to get the necessary kind.
+The majority of adapters on sale are simply plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most places.

 What to wear/what to pack: